 Dale Harding works in a wide variety of media to explore the untold histories of his communities.
 A descendant of the Bidjara, Ghungalu and Garingbal peoples, he has been investigating the social and political realities experienced by members of his family who lived under government control in Queensland, with a focus on his matrilineal elders.

-Born in 1982 in Moranbah, Queensland, he currently lives and works in Brisbane.
+Born in 1982 in Moranbah, Queensland, Australia, Harding lives and works in Brisbane.

 Surface Tension (2019)